 Madelia is a very small city located in the state of Minnesota.
 With a population of 2,369 people and just one neighborhood, Madelia is the 286th largest community in Minnesota.
-Much of the housing stock in Madelia was built prior to World War II, making it one of the older and more historic cities in the country.
+Madelia has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 When you are in Madelia, you'll notice that it is more blue-collar than most other communities in America.
 38.26% of Madelia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Madelia is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Madelia who work in office and administrative support (13.68%), sales jobs (8.38%), and healthcare (6.88%).

-In terms of college education, Madelia is nearly on par with the US average for all cities of 21.84%: 20.17% of adults 25 and older in Madelia have a bachelor's degree or advanced degree.
+The percentage of adults in Madelia who are college-educated is close to the national average for all communities of 21.84%: 20.17% of the adults in Madelia have a bachelor's degree or advanced degree.

 The per capita income in Madelia in 2022 was $33,460, which is middle income relative to Minnesota and the nation.
 This equates to an annual income of $133,840 for a family of four.
 However, Madelia contains both very wealthy and poor people as well.